Omarrasheed/Eric-Movies/README.md

 ## Build & Run

+1. In the top left, click and select the third icon from the left and select IPhone X
-1. Click the Play icon in the top-left of the toolbar.
+2. Click the Play icon in the top-left of the toolbar.
 By default, this will load the app in the simulator.